maziac/DeZog/README.md

 These are the options:

-- the [CSpect](http://www.cspect.org) emulator (known to be interoperable with DeZog: version 2.16.6)
+- the [CSpect](http://www.cspect.org) emulator (known to be interoperable is version 2.16.6)
-- the [ZEsarUX](https://github.com/chernandezba/zesarux) emulator (known to be interoperable with DeZog: version 10.3)
+- the [ZEsarUX](https://github.com/chernandezba/zesarux) emulator (known to be interoperable is version 10.1.
+Note: 10.2 is unfortunately incompatible)
-- [MAME](https://www.mamedev.org/release.html) (known to be interoperable with DeZog: version 0.242)
+- [MAME](https://www.mamedev.org/release.html) (known to be interoperable is version 0.242)

 The different DeZog/emulator configurations have different advantages.
 But which one you choose mainly depends on your personal preference.